ehsansdr/daily-spring-Tutorial/README.md

 ## **problem solution :**

 ************************************************************************************************************************
-if you want to use plugin of java and it doesn't work check `pom.xml` and in the text find this part (maybe parent part):
+if you want to use plugin of java ,and it doesn't work check `pom.xml` and in the text find this part (maybe parent part):

     <parent>